Quotation Rotation #7 September 3, 2008

 “Freak on a leash” – Kristina in Pasadena

 Not to be confused with Korn’s 1999 song and video “Freak on a Leash.”
 No, this “freak on a leash” is someone you know, but would prefer not to know in public, due to their penchant for saying or doing bizarre things.
 These people have the uncanny ability to put both feet in their mouth – and still keep talking!
 A leash often isn’t enough to restrain them, and it’s hopeless to try and retrain them.
-Worse case scenario – Whip out the old Hannibal Lecter mask to silence them.
-Be prepared, though, to mop up puddles of drool.
+Worse case scenario – whip out the old Hannibal Lecter mask to silence them.
+Be prepared though to mop up puddles of drool.

 Quotation Rotation #6 August 3, 2008